bweatherson/demons/latest-export.md

 The Ahmed cases all go away if you focus on what's possible at the end of deliberation, not at the start of it

 This might require some contextualism about ability, a la Hawthorne and Pettit, to really make stick

+# Epistemic Uniqueness and Decisiveness

+# Puzzles about Weak Dominance

 ## Why Weak Dominance